Zumba music 2026: How to create perfect playlists for motivating classes

 Imagine the music for your Zumba class starting automatically at the right time and at the right volume.
 Meanwhile, relaxing wellness music is playing in another room.
 Professional Music systems for companies make this possible.
 With functions such as schedules, multi-zone control and centralised remote access, you can optimise your processes and guarantee a consistently professional experience.

-Practical tip: Use a central control system such as the *sonicRemote* to manage the music in all classrooms from one PC, adjust playlists or even skip individual songs live if the mood in the room requires it.
+Practical tip: Use a centralised control system such as the sonicRemote, to manage the music in all classrooms from one PC, customise playlists or even skip individual songs live if the mood in the room requires it.

 9. topicality is everything: focus on fresh hits